jose1392/CrispProject/README.md

+Hello and thank you for the opportunity to demonstrate my solution The Main.tf file is the Terraform file which deploys the entire infrastructure on Azure.
+I show several screenshot in this repo of the infrastructure.
+The solution was a pre-cooked application I found in Github so I do not take credit for the application The pipeline I used is Azure Pipelines and the process is fairly straight forward deploying the application to AKS per the screenshots.

+This is a sample of what the conversion of csv to parquet looks like

 # Convert CSV to parquet file

 This small tool is used to convert a CSV file to parquet files.
 By default chunks of 100 000 rows is used to split into different parquet files.